zpainter/iassist/content/community/antiracism-resources-guide/b-sources-and-strategies.md

 #### Search organization and think tank index and directories {#search-organization-and-think-tank-index-and-directories}

 Use organization and think tank index and directories to search by keywords or available topics for special interest, research centers, and advocacy organizations.
 Their URL can be added after "site:" along with keywords when using a search engine, such as Bing and Google.
-Countries may also have governmental and non-governmental academies of sciences or research centers for the natural or social sciences that link many different disciplinary research centers, such as the [Chinese Academy of Social Sciences <i class="fas fa-external-link-alt"></i>](http://english.cssn.cn/) and [Max Planx Society <i class="fas fa-external-link-alt"></i>](https://www.mpg.de/en).
+Countries may also have governmental and non-governmental academies of sciences or research centers for the natural or social sciences that link many different disciplinary research centers, such as the [Chinese Academy of Social Sciences <i class="fas fa-external-link-alt"></i>](http://english.cssn.cn/) and [Max Planck Society <i class="fas fa-external-link-alt"></i>](https://www.mpg.de/en).

 - Gale Directory Library database (subscription required).
 Look up US government and non government research centers and international research centers.
 Gale subject categories include police, criminal justice, discrimination, racism, racial relations, anti-racism, social justice